harbul/grpc-Mini2-Project/ARCHITECTURE_AND_API_REFERENCE.md

 - `StatusRequest/Response`: `action` nouns (`cancel`, `status`, etc.) and progress metrics.

 ## Module, Class, and Function Reference
+*Treat this like an encyclopedia—look up a module when you need specifics rather than reading linearly.*

 ### proto/fire_service.proto (Contract Source of Truth)
 - Declares package `fire_service`, all message types, and the `FireQueryService` RPCs.